 The ancient site of Delphi

-The archaeological site of Delphi - credits: Anastasios71/Shutterstock.com
+The archaeological site of Delphi, famous landmark in Greece - credits: Anastasios71/Shutterstock.com

-At the foot of Mount Parnassos, in an imposing rocky landscape with mainly bushy vegetation, is the Sanctuary of Delphi, home to the most famous oracle of ancient Greece.
+At the foot of Mount Parnassos, in an imposing rocky landscape with mainly bushy vegetation, is the Sanctuary of Delphi, home to the most famous oracle of ancient Greece, alongside an ancient theater.
 The history of Delphi, the so-called ‘navel of the Earth’, spiritual and religious center of ancient Hellenism, is lost in the depths of the myths of the ancient Greeks.